Whole Milk and Fats For Baby

 PLEASE NOTE: The information presented here is meant as a guide and does not replace professional medical advice.
 You should always discuss your baby’s dietary requirements with your doctor.

-From the time your baby starts solids until his second birthday, the UK’s Food Standards Agency recommends that you give him only full-fat or whole milk versions of foods such as cheese, yogurt and fromage frais.
+From the time your baby starts solids until his second birthday, the UK’s National Health Service recommends that you give him only full-fat or whole milk versions of foods such as cheese, yogurt and fromage frais.

 This is because your baby grows very rapidly during this period.
 On average, babies actually triple their birth weight and grown an amazing 10 inches in length by their first birthday!